jphaugla/redisEnterpriseVault/README.md

 brew install jq
+helm repo add hashicorp https://helm.releases.hashicorp.com helm repo update
+# this one is for gke
-helm repo add hashicorp https://helm.releases.hashicorp.com helm repo update helm install vault hashicorp/vault --namespace vault -f override-values.yaml
+helm install vault hashicorp/vault --namespace vault -f override-values.yaml
+# this one is for openshift
+helm install vault hashicorp/vault --namespace vault -f override-values-openshift.yaml
 ```
 #### unseal the vault
 * This follows the technique from within this link [Set up vault on GKE](https://learn.hashicorp.com/tutorials/vault/kubernetes-google-cloud-gke).
 Read this section for explanation of these commands.